Alvin-Janton/Cloud-Networking/Projects/legendary-aws-networks-peering.md

 ### I also launched 2 EC2 instances

-I didn't set up key pairs for these EC2 instances as AWS has a service called EC2 Connect, which allows for secure login into EC2 instances using AWS managed SSHkeys.
+I didn't set up key pairs for these EC2 instances as AWS has a service called EC2 Connect, which allows for secure login into EC2 instances using AWS managed SSH keys.

 ![Image](http://learn.nextwork.org/intense_azure_festive_sow/uploads/aws-networks-peering_11111111)